ratchetphp/Ratchet/README.md

 Shell access is required and a dedicated (virtual) machine with root access is recommended.
 To avoid proxy/firewall blockage it's recommended WebSockets are run on port 80, which requires root access.
-Note that you can not run two applications (Apache and Ratchet) on the same port, thus the requirement for a separate machine.
+Note that you can not run two applications (Apache and Ratchet) on the same port, thus the requirement for a separate machine (for now).

 Cookies from your domain will be passed to the socket server, allowing you to identify users.
 Accessing your website's session data in Ratchet is a [feature in the works](https://github.com/cboden/Ratchet/tree/symfony/sessions).